MJBrennan/Item-REST-API-Task/README.md

 Allows users to Create, Read, Update, Delete media file names

-Project used a SQL Lite database
+Project used an SQL Lite database

 Some features I included was using Logging so database changes can be tracked easily, using Lumens Models to easily deal with data updates and exeception handling in case of an error.